-The Nanjing Massacre is a sore point in Sino-Japanese relations and something has to be done about it soon.
+The Nanjing Massacre is a sore point in the Sino-Japanese relationship and something has to be done about it soon.

 A Sino-Japanese time bomb is ticking.
 If nothing is done to defuse it, it will explode in December 2007, when China commemorates the 70th anniversary of the Rape of Nanjing.

-For 50 years, Jan Huff O'Herne clung on to a secret she could not tell her family because she was too ashamed.
+For fifty years, Jan Huff O'Herne clung on to a secret she could not tell her family because she was too ashamed.

 Whether it was her birthday or Mother's Day, O’Herne’s two daughters knew never to bring her flowers; they just didn't know why.
 Then one day in 1992, by the time they were all grown up, they finally uncovered the reason through a 30-page letter from their mother.

-For 50 years, Jan Huff O'Herne clung on to a secret she could not tell her family because she was too ashamed
+For fifty years, Jan Huff O'Herne clung on to a secret she could not tell her family because she was too ashamed

 Because of the trauma her body had gone through, O’Herne suffered four miscarriages and had to have a major operation before she could bring a baby to term.

 Robots straight out of Star Wars are helping the elderly in Japan go about their daily activities.